 * Click here for rating key

-Ned Ludd Restaurant Review: With its rustic lumberjack décor, wood-fired oven, community space, and collaborative dinners with local food producers, Ned Ludd (named after the anti-industrial Revolution activist) takes itself seriously.
-Some might say too seriously, but the food generally lives up to its hype.
-Chef Jason French prepares dishes with a straightforward farm-to-table approach.
-The weekly-changing menu is confusingly divided into what sounds like a secret language: "kaltbits," "warmbits" and "plats."
-Dishes listed within these categories, however, are generally straightforward, and may include salads of baby romaine, fennel, blueberries, basil and poppy seed; fried green tomatoes; free-range chicken; and wood-fired pizza.
-Sunday brunch features baked eggs with smoked trout, oysters on the half shell, and a cherry crêpe with a brown sugar and sour cream sauce.
-Lots of wines are available by the glass along with an interesting selection of ciders.
-Portions are ample but the prices are on the steep side for this type of home-style cooking.
+Ned Ludd Restaurant Review: With its rustic lumberjack décor, wood-fired oven, community space, and collaborative dinners prepared with local food producers, Ned Ludd (named after the anti-Industrial Revolution activist) takes itself seriously.
+Some might say too seriously, but despite this, the food generally lives up to its hype.
+Chef Jason French prepares farm-to-table dishes with care and passion.
+His weekly changing menu has few surprises, and is generally Pacific Northwest in inspiration and provides a creative interplay of flavors.
+Guests have encountered a gratin of creamed greens, sweet onions and Alpine cheese; crab and blood orange salad; sturgeon with clams; and charcuterie and cheese plates, which feature a wide array of homemade pickled and fermented vegetables.
+Your best choice for dessert is a gargantuan "oven-kissed" chocolate chip cookie paired with a glass of vanilla bean milk.
+If the entire table feels like an adventure, turn over the menu choice to chef French for a "family feast" ($55 per person).
+Sunday brunch highlights baked eggs with smoked trout, oysters on the half shell, and a cherry crêpe with a brown sugar and sour cream sauce.
+Plenty of wines are available by the glass, along with an interesting selection of ciders.